Alimov-8/django-bookstore-app/README.md

        • Testing HTML // response contains 'Homepage' ?
        • setUp Method // set response to target so no longer need to define a response variable for each test
        • Resolve // views check can do is that HomePageView “resolves” a given URL path

  #
+ ### 2. User Registration
+  ##### ↪️ Commits:
+    • Auth App // Implementing log in and log out using Django’s own auth app
+    • Auth URLs and Views
+    • Homepage
+    • Log In, Logout, Redirects
+    • SignUp and Unit testing

+  #
   ##### 📄 Summary: